 We have a long-standing relationship with Bristol Beacon, Bristol’s largest concert hall.
 For their recent re-brand, we developed their Brand Promise, Core Messaging and Tone of Voice, and Copywriting.
 Below is an example of one of our successful Creative Campaigns for their Classical Programme (actioned when they called Colston Hall).

-Our extensive research and conversations revealed that classical music marketing globally tends to use uninspiring, performer-based imagery, which ignores the storytelling and complexity within the music itself.
+Our extensive research and conversations revealed that classical music marketing globally tends to use uninspiring, performer-based imagery, which ignores the storytelling and complexity of the music itself.

-We felt that this thinking needed to be turned on its head.
+We wanted to turn this thinking on its head.

-The ongoing design suite was conceived with maximum versatility in mind – the pop art treatment could be ramped up or down depending on application and future requirements.
+We conceived the ongoing design suite with maximum versatility in mind.
+Bristol Beacon can ramp the pop-art treatment up or down depending on the application and future requirements.

-To give the artworks depth and unity we riffed around the themes of the music, drip feeding items from the 20th Century into the design to reinforce the music’s relevance to the modern world, and provide a further emotional connection to those who were familiar with classical music, without alienating those who weren’t.
+To provide depth and unity to the artworks, we riffed around the themes of the music, drip-feeding items from the 20th Century into the design to reinforce the music’s relevance to the modern world and provide a further emotional connection to those who were familiar with classical music, without alienating those who weren’t.

-We introduced a wide suite of collateral, from brochures to outdoor advertising, digital, UX and documentation.
+We introduced a comprehensive suite of collateral, from brochures to outdoor advertising, digital, UX and documentation.

-Our classical re-brand is being hailed as an exemplar of classical music promotion with this industry and has resulted in Colston Hall enjoying a much wider demographic visiting the venue and significant increase in ticket sales.
+Our classical re-brand is being hailed as an exemplar of classical music promotion with this industry and has resulted in Bristol Beacon enjoying a much broader demographic visiting the venue and a significant increase in ticket sales.